-The Arietid meteor shower, which peaks during the daylight hours, can still produce some beautiful shooting stars for early risers.
-(Photo: Robert Emperley/flickr)
+The Arietids will peak during the daylight hours, but they may still produce some beautiful shooting stars for early risers.
+(Photo: Robert Emperley/Flickr)

-Despite the sun obscuring much of the Arietids fiery display, there's still a chance to catch some before sunrise on the mornings of June 7 and 8.
+Despite the sun obscuring much of the Arietids' fiery display, there's still a chance to catch some before sunrise on the mornings of June 7 and 8.
 And if waking up early to see shooting stars is disagreeable, why not try hearing them?
-The Arietids are also known as a "radio shower" due to the way their intense speed (upwards of 75,000 mph) through Earth's atmosphere create whining radar echoes.
-According to NASA, you can listen to them burning up by using a simple ham radio.
+The Arietids are also known as a "radio shower" due to the way their intense speed (upwards of 75,000 mph) through Earth's atmosphere creates whining radar echoes.
+According to NASA, you can listen to them burning up by simply using a ham radio.

-June's full moon is also the year's smallest, due to the point in its orbit that places it the furthest from the Earth.
-Known as apogee, the moon will be some 250,000 miles away from Earth, appearing up to 14 percent smaller and less luminous.
+June's full moon will arrive in the early morning hours of June 28 at 1:31 a.m.
 Like other monthly lunar cycles, this moon is so-named by Native Americans for its timing with ripening strawberries.
 It's also known as the Green Corn Moon and the Honey Moon (due to the first spring crop of honey from hives across the Northern Hemisphere.)

 Summer Solstice (June 21)

-Crowds greeting the summer solstice at Stonehenge in the U.K. (Photo: Stonehenge Stone Circle/flickr)
+Crowds greet the summer solstice at Stonehenge in the United Kingdom.
+(Photo: Stonehenge Stone Circle/Flickr)